halbs13/Dynamics-NAV-Labour-Hire/au-labour-create-incorporated-companies.md

 # How to: setup Incorporated Companies

-1      Introduction

-This document has been prepared as a training manual for users of the Dynamics NAV2017  Labour Hire Suite module.

-This document will contain
-information relating to the setup of Incorporated Companies and contains the following sections:
+This document will contain information relating to the setup of Incorporated Companies and contains the following sections:

+- Incorporated Company Overview
+- Incorporated Company Flag Identification
+- Company Details
+- Workers Compensation Policies
-Incorporated Company OverviewIncorporated Company Flag IdentificationCompany DetailsWorkers Compensation PoliciesGoods & Services Tax (GST) OverviewGST Transaction Type SetupGST Calculation
+- Goods & Services Tax (GST) Overview
+- GST Transaction Type Setup
+- GST Calculation